 Skin’s answer about that, her precise scrutiny of the roots of racial inequality in America and the ancestral implications in how police officers have historically been recruited and trained in some parts of the States will probably make one of the most interesting comments you’ll read about the topic.

-Yeah, trying to be charming on TV and all this… well, Mika is one of the friendliest guys on the planet and the team was lovely and they really looked after me.
+Oh my God, that was stressful!
+Trying to be charming on TV and all this… well, Mika is one of the friendliest guys on the planet and the team was lovely and they really looked after me.
 And it was a really fun thing to do, but at the same time, it was stressful.

-What achievement are you most proud of, at this stage in your career?
+What achievements are you most proud of?

 I guess what I’m more proud of is the fact that I managed to carve a career out of music, and I’m still doing it.
-I’m still doing it, so my definition of success really is the fact that my band is still successful, me as an artist as well, I still get to spend all my day doing music or talking about music, and I get to kind of run my own life.
+I’m still doing it, so my definition of success really is the fact that my band is still successful, as an artist as well, I still get to spend all my day doing music or talking about music, and I get to kind of run my own life.
 And that really is a thing of success because it’s a very difficult thing to do, especially when you’re a band from the 1990s.
 You know, having long longevity and being able to still do music full-time is a very successful thing, so that’s kind of my success definition.

 Which one of your songs are you most attached to?

+Oh gosh, I love a lot of them!
 But it changes, you know.
 I would say that today is Charlie Big Potato.

 How do you feel when you hear one of your songs playing on the radio?